 - brought from home or purchased off school property

 - sold in staff rooms

 There are also 10 (or less) School Wide Special Event Days allowed per year that school principals with input from school councils and students may choose.
 On these days, food and beverages sold in the school may be exempt from the policy.
 However, schools are still encouraged to sell food and beverages that meet the nutrition standards even on these special days!

 The At-A-Glance Guide to Ontario’s School Food and Beverage Policy provides an overview of the policy for parents and older students.

 Other School Nutrition Policies

-A comprehensive school nutrition policy can help guide school staff and students in developing healthy eating initiatives and can help promote healthy eating choices.
-Additional school nutrition policies that go beyond the Ontario School Food and Beverage Policy (P/PM 150) can lead to a more comprehensive approach to healthy eating.
+A comprehensive school nutrition policy can help guide school staff and students in developing a positive relationship with food.
+Additional school nutrition policies that go beyond the Ontario School Food and Beverage Policy (P/PM 150) can lead to a more comprehensive approach to food and nutrition.
 For example, a comprehensive school nutrition policy may also include information about fundraising, food served at school meeting and events, classroom celebrations and classroom rewards.
 A school nutrition policy shows the school’s commitment to the health of its students.

-Steps for Creating a School Healthy Eating Policy:
+Steps for Creating a Supportive School Food and Nutrition Policy:

 - Gain commitment and support from the school community.

 - Use Ontario’s School Food and Beverage Policy and ensure that it has been implemented as intended in your school.